pwalch/lonesnake/README.md

 ## standalone environment structure

-This section describes the structure of the standalone environment directory.

-This standalone environment includes a Python interpreter built from [source](https://www.python.org/downloads/source/), as well as a [venv](https://docs.python.org/3/library/venv.html).
+This standalone environment directory includes a Python interpreter built from [source](https://www.python.org/downloads/source/), as well as a [venv](https://docs.python.org/3/library/venv.html).
 That is, the content of the `.standalone-venv` directory is the following:
 * `interpreter` interpreter directory including `bin`, `include`, etc...
 * `venv` venv directory including `bin`, `include`, `pyvenv.cfg` etc...
 It is created by the interpreter above.